LastOliveGames/becsy/docs/guide/architecture/entities.md

 entity.removeAll(ComponentA, ComponentB);
 ```

+Removing an [enum](components#component-enums) from an entity will instead remove the entity's current enum component.
 Trying to remove a component that an entity doesn't have will result in an error.

 Removing a component makes it disappear from the entity immediately, but Becsy actually keeps it around until the end of the next frame.
 This is done so that every system that needs to react to the removal gets a chance to access the data of removed components.
 You can access recently removed components like this: